Assessing Student Learning Outcomes

 Program-level Student Learning Outcomes (PSLOs) are defined as the knowledge, skills, abilities, or attitudes that students have at the completion of a degree or certificate.
 Faculty within a discipline meet to discuss the expected learning outcomes for students who complete a particular series of courses, such as those required for a certificate or a degree.

-The focus of our assessment work for the 2022-2023 academic year is program-level student learning outcome evaluation for program improvement for all majors and minors.
-Curriculum Maps have been created, and they may be used to identify what SLO the program will assess.
+The focus of our assessment work for the 2023-2024 academic year is program-level student learning outcome evaluation for program improvement for all majors and minors.
+Curriculum Maps have been created, and they may be used to identify what SLO(s) the program will assess.

 Department Chairs and Program directors are encouraged to use the Assessment Plan Guide during early conversations in the fall to create a plan for the academic year.
-This assessment plan guide is meant to help in preparing for the 2022-2023 assessment cycle and the on-going revision of the student learning experience for your academic program.
+This assessment plan guide is meant to help departments prepare for the 2023-2024 assessment cycle and the on-going revision of the student learning experience for your academic program.
 Follow the template to help you determine what will be assessed, when and how.

 Annual Department/Program Assessment Reports